Best integrated amplifiers for 2023

 An integrated amplifier is actually two components in one:

 - A power amplifier, which generates the wattage needed to drive your loudspeakers

 - A preamplifier that accepts the inputs from all of your music source components

-The preamp lets you switch among your sources and control the volume.
+The preamp lets you switch between wired and wireless sources and control the volume.
 The preamp may also include balance and tone controls.
 The built-in power amp lets you drive one or two pairs of bookshelf or floor-standing speakers.

 Consider the number and types of connections an integrated amp provides.
-You'll want to be certain that it can accommodate the components you currently have.
-And think about the ones you may want to add in the future.
+You'll want to be certain that it can accommodate the components you currently have, or may want to add in the future.

 Analog audio inputs

-This Yamaha A-S801 provides analog and digital audio inputs, plus a USB connection for your computer.
+This Primare I15 provides analog and digital audio inputs, plus a USB connection for your computer.